 - a) Cylinders and cylinder valves shall be suitable for the operating pressure.
 Due account shall be taken of the possible developed pressure at the elevated temperatures that can be encountered in storage, transport and use.
-This is particularly important in the case of liquefied gas mixtures.
-Also refer to ADR, 49CFR 173.300, 173.302, 173.304 rules governing filling degrees and filling pressures. - b) Cylinders and cylinder valve materials (e.g. body, seat & packing) shall be chemically compatible with the gases contained.
+This is particularly important in the case of liquefied gas mixtures. - b) Cylinders and cylinder valve materials (e.g. body, seat & packing) shall be chemically compatible with the gases contained.
 Attention is drawn to the need for expert consideration of all gas, cylinder and valve compatibility issues.
-Examples of potential incompatibilities and other chemical compatibility issues that should be taken into account include (not a complete list):- - Halogens and halogen compounds may not be compatible with aluminium cylinders.
-Ensure that the concentrations of halogens and halogen compounds used in the mixture are compatible with the material of the cylinders used. - Highly stressed steels can be susceptible to embrittlement, stress corrosion and other corrosion with certain gases such as hydrogen, ammonia, carbon monoxide, hydrogen sulphide, some halogens and halogen compounds. (see EIGA IGC 100/03 Document "Hydrogen cylinders and transport vessels"). - Possible effect of any impurities which the gas may contain.

-- Some gases may only be compatible when dry.
+Examples of potential incompatibilities and other chemical compatibility issues that should be taken into account include (not a complete list): - Halogens and halogen compounds can be incompatible with aluminium cylinders.
+Ensure that the concentrations of halogens and halogen compounds used in the mixture are compatible with the material of the cylinders used. - Highly stressed steels can be susceptible to embrittlement, stress corrosion and other corrosion with certain gases such as hydrogen ammonia, carbon monoxide, hydrogen sulphide, some halogens and halogen compounds.
+See AIGA 065 "Avoidance of failure of CO and CO/CO2 mixtures cylinders" and EIGA Doc 100 "Hydrogen cylinders and transport vessels" [4.5]. - Possible effect of any impurities that the gas can contain. - Some gases may only be compatible when dry.
 In these cases, both the gas and the cylinder shall be free of moisture. - Where a gas is corrosive when wet, particularly if the gas is also hygroscopic, the valve design and material shall be such as to minimise the effect of corrosion on the valve operating mechanism.
-This is important, as the user may be careless about purging before and after connection and disconnection of the valve to the equipment, thus allowing atmospheric moisture into the valve outlet. - When changing from one gas or gas mixture service to another, cylinders shall be free of substances which may remain from previous service.
-Gases may normally be removed by evacuation and/or purging (in some cases, such operations are best carried out whilst baking the cylinder).
-Solid and liquid substances (such as possible reaction products) may require the cylinder to be taken out of service, cleaned and inspected internally prior to refilling. - It may be necessary to "passivate" cylinders, valves and equipment before certain highly reactive gases (e.g. fluorine) are introduced for the first time.
+This is important, as the user can be careless about purging before and after connection and disconnection of the valve to the equipment, thus allowing atmospheric moisture into the valve outlet. - When changing from one gas or gas mixture service to another, cylinders shall be free of substances that can remain from previous service.
+Gases can normally be removed by evacuation and/or purging (in some cases, such operations are best carried out whilst baking the cylinder).
+Solid and liquid substances (such as possible reaction products) may require the cylinder to be taken out of service, cleaned and inspected internally prior to refilling. - It could be necessary to "passivate" cylinders, valves and equipment before certain highly reactive gases (e.g. fluorine) are introduced for the first time.
 "Passivation" is intended to minimise the risk of a violent reaction between the gas and materials that the gas comes into contact with.
-It is normally carried out by slowly introducing the gas to the system, initially in a diluted form and at low pressure, to ensure that any reactions that are likely to take place do so under controlled conditions. - c) Cylinders shall be periodically inspected and tested (except non-refillable cylinders).
+It is normally carried out by slowly introducing the gas to the system, initially in a diluted form and at low pressure, to ensure that any reactions that are likely to take place do so under controlled conditions.

+c) Cylinders shall be periodically inspected and tested (except non-refillable cylinders).
 Periods between inspection and test and the extent of the inspection and pressure to which cylinders are tested are dependant on the gas contained, the cylinder design code and the country where the cylinder is filled and/or used.
 Such details are normally defined in international and national regulations.
-Refer to ADR, 49 CFR 100-80 rules governing periodic inspection and test requirements.